Swamiji TV

 Swara Yoga

 "Svara Yoga gives indications about your whole life.
-It provides information about your past and what is happening in the present, and it offers information about the future."
+It provides information about your past, what is happening in the present, and offers indications for the future."

 Filming location: Strilky, Czech Republic